Dismiss Modal

 Coronary Fistula/Open-Heart Surgery

-Six-year-old August William’s mom describes her as being full of life, constantly curious, and super smart.
+Six-year-old August Williams' mom describes her as being full of life, constantly curious, and super smart.
 What people might not assume about August is that she had open-heart surgery when she was 18 months old.

 When August was born, nurses thought she had a heart murmur, so she was referred to specialists for further testing.
-At three-days-old, she received an echocardiogram, which showed an extra connection.
+At 3 days old, she received an echocardiogram, which showed an extra connection.
 Blood was being pumped through her right coronary artery that would normally nourish the heart muscle downstream but was instead dumping back into one of her heart chambers.
 Because there was so much blood flowing back into August’s heart, several parts of her heart were enlarged.
 Her doctors noted that her heart sounded like a washing machine.

 Doctors realized there was a small hole in her heart, and she was diagnosed with a right coronary artery fistula, which is when the heart has an abnormal connection and negatively affects blood flow.
 This is a rare diagnosis, but luckily doctors at Children’s were prepared to start treatment.

 When she was 18 months old, doctors decided to schedule a procedure to insert a catheter to attempt to close the fistula.
 However, the procedure failed, and doctors made the decision to perform open-heart surgery.
 August’s mom, Talaiya, said she was in shock and the hardest part was not being able to take August’s pain for her.
-“The unknown was the scariest for us,” said Talaiya.
+“The unknown was the scariest for us,” Talaiya said.
 Doctors successfully closed the hole in August’s heart with a patch.

 Because of the incredible community August’s family built during her stay, Talaiya decided to become a social worker at Children’s of Alabama just one year after August’s surgery.